-Opera should be experienced and felt by everyone and Cascais Ópera has been working continuously to ensure that the event becomes increasingly accessible.
+Opera should be experienced and felt by everyone.
+Cascais Opera has been continuously working to ensure that the event becomes increasingly accessible to all audiences.

-Cascais Opera’s rehearsals, live auditions, masterclasses and Semi-Finalists Concert take place in cultural and museum venues of reference in the Cascais Museum District – such as the Cascais Cultural Center, the Paula Rego House of Stories, the Condes de Castro Guimarães Museum, the Cascais Citadel Palace and the Cascais Conservatory of Music.
+These activities take place in some of the most emblematic cultural and museum spaces within Cascais’ Museum Quarter: Cascais Cultural Center, the Paula Rego House of Stories, the Condes de Castro Guimarães Museum, the Cascais Citadel Palace, Casa Sommer, and the Cascais Conservatory of Music.

 Over the past three decades, primarily in London, Portugal and Amsterdam, Dr Jorge Balça